hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 > Warning: If a container ever goes out of scope, so will all of its registrations and cached objects.

 To demonstrate, let's see what happens when we create and assign a new container to `MyContainer.shared`.
-Doing so releases the provious container, along with any registrations or objects that container may have cached.
+Doing so releases the previous container, along with any registrations or objects that container may have cached.
 We'll use the `cachedService` Factory we defined above.

 ```swift
 // Create an instance of our cached service.